csells/sb-blot/2025/welcome-to-dartantic-1.0.md

 ## Building on langchain_dart

 It was three weeks ago when I first really dove into [the most excellent langchain_dart repo](https://github.com/davidmigloz/langchain_dart) from [David Miguel Lozano](https://github.com/davidmigloz).
 And when I did, I discovered that he was way ahead of me with features AND providers.
 There was a lot of Langchain stuff in there of course -- David had been very thorough -- but it also had a lovely compatibility layer over the set of LLM provider-specific Dart SDK packages (which David also built and maintained).
-So, on the day after a launched dartanic 0.9.7 at FlutterCon in New York, I sat down with Claude Code and carved my way into David's Langchain implementation, chipping away until I had extracted that compat-layer.
+So, on the day after I launched dartantic 0.9.7 at FlutterCon in New York, I sat down with Claude Code and carved my way into David's Langchain implementation, chipping away until I had extracted that compat-layer.

 And on top of that, I built dartantic_ai 1.0.

-As you can see from the most [epic CHANGELOG ever](https://pub.dev/packages/dartantic_ai/changelog#100), I learned a ton from David along the way, including:
+As you can see from [the most epic CHANGELOG ever](https://pub.dev/packages/dartantic_ai/changelog#100), I learned a ton from David along the way, including:

 - to use Dart types for typed output on the `Agent.sendFor<TOutput>` method instead of on the `Agent` itself so each LLM response can have it's own type
 - to use Dart types for typed input on tool calls on the parameterized `Tool<TInput>` type itself